-4.5.55 In addition we rely on additional hours, bank and overtime.
-The charts below show that during the period April 2020 - October 2021, we used temporary workforce equivalent to between approximately 500 - 1,000 WTE, at a monthly cost of between approximately 500 - 1,000 WTE.
+4.5.54 In addition we rely on additional hours, bank and overtime.
+The charts below show that during the period April 2020 - October 2021, we used temporary workforce equivalent to between approximately 500 - 1,000 WTE, at a monthly cost of between approximately £5 - 17m (although these figures were impacted somewhat by the pandemic).

-- 4.5.56 Ageing workforce: At 31 January 2021 almost 60% of our total workforce is over 40, 34% is over 51 and 19.1% over 55.
-This has significant implications for our workforce model, as the option for taking early retirement within the NHS can and often does take place as early as 55. - 4.5.57 Our workforce instability significantly contributes to our less than optimum performance and financial deficit in a number of ways: - Quality of care: Locum and agency use leads to an inability to provide the highest quality of care in all aspects safety, timeliness, equity, efficiency, effectiveness, patient centred care as a result of unfamiliarity with local guidance, procedures and policies and other team members.
+- 4.5.55 Ageing workforce: As at 31 January 2021 almost 60% of our total workforce is over 40, 34% is over 51 and 19.1% over 55.
+This has significant implications for our workforce model, as the option for taking early retirement within the NHS can and often does take place as early as 55. - 4.5.56 Our workforce instability significantly contributes to our less than optimum performance and financial deficit in a number of ways: - Quality of care: Locum and agency use leads to an inability to provide the highest quality of care in all aspects safety, timeliness, equity, efficiency, effectiveness, patient centred care as a result of unfamiliarity with local guidance, procedures and policies and other team members.
 Impacts include reduced effectiveness of team working, poor flow, reduced ability to achieve service development, poor morale, reduced levels of retention, difficulties in staff development and recruitment. - Poorer trainee or student experience: The fact that locum and agency staff are generally less committed to teaching leads to poorer trainee or student experience, and poorer student or trainee ratings make it difficult for us to increase trainee numbers and risks student/trainee posts being removed by HEIW (we have examples of this happening locally).
 Trainees and students are the lifeblood of our future workforce, therefore losing trainees means reduced opportunity to build our future workforce.
 In addition, the highest calibre consultants, senior nurses, therapists, pharmacists and other HCPs will want to work in an educational environment that involves training, therefore without this there is a negative effect on recruitment.